 The non-volatile Status Register bits can also be written to as volatile bits.
 This gives more flexibility to change the system configuration and memory protection schemes quickly without waiting for the typical non-volatile bit write cycles or affecting the endurance of the Status Register non-volatile bits.
 The Write Enable for Volatile Status Register command must be issued prior to a Write Status Register command and any other commands can't be inserted between them.
-Otherwise, Write Enable for Volatile Status Register will be cleared.
-The Write Enable for Volatile Status Register command will not set the Write Enable Latch bit, it is only valid for the Write Status Register command to change the volatile Status Register bit values.
+Otherwise, Write Enable for Volatile Status Register command will not set the Write Enable for Volatile Status Register command will not set the Write Enable Latch bit, it is only valid for the Write Status Register command to change the volatile Status Register bit values.

-Figure 10.
-Write Enable for Volatile Status Register Sequence Diagram (SPI)
+Figure 18.
+Write Enable for Volatile Status Register Sequence Diagram (QPI)